- Written by Dr.Mehmet Demircioglu

 It can be used in selected circumstances, but again, this needs balance.

 If PRP is offered as a supportive, optional treatment with realistic language, that is one thing.
-If it is pushed in a way that makes the patient feel his transplant result will be poor without it, that is something else entirely.
+I explain this balance more directly in my article on PRP and exosomes after a hair transplant.
+If PRP is pushed in a way that makes the patient feel his transplant result will be poor without it, that is something else entirely.

-And in many cheaper hair-mill settings, unfortunately, it is the second approach that patients encounter.
-Patients who want to understand the main clinical detail after surgery should first look at aftercare, long-term medical strategy, and the overall quality of the surgical plan, not just whether extra PRP sessions are being sold.
+And in many cheaper hair mill settings, unfortunately, it is the second approach that patients encounter.
+Patients who want to understand the main clinical details after surgery should first consider aftercare, long-term medical strategy, and the overall quality of the surgical plan, not just whether extra PRP sessions are being sold.

 What Is My View On PRP?